 Browsing 40 - 50 results of 155 programs for subject - Art

+At the Exploratorium, we are always experimenting.
+In this video, watch a close-up vantage of a bicycle trip along Crissy Field in San Francisco's Presidio.
 Award-winning Bay Area artist Veronica De Jesus teaches painting and drawing at The National Institute of Arts and Disabilities (NIAD) in Richmond, California.
 In this episode, De Jesus introduces us to NIAD and its resident artists, and shares how her own art practice is nourished by her work there.
 Throughout history, tattoos have represented conquests, coming of age, religion, spirituality, art, and even punishment.
 Today, tattoos are alive and thriving as a form of personal expression.
 How have modern techniques changed this art form?
 What are best practices in tattoo creation and care?
 Why are tattoos permanent—and when are they not?
 Join us as we "talk tat" with artitsts Suzanne "Fishy" Shifflett and Tanya Wischerath of Modern Electric Tattoo in San Francisco.
 In this new series of short works, local Super-8 filmmaker and Exploratorium Artist-in-Residence Paul Clipson gets up close and personal with a dynamic cast of dragonflies, spiders, ants, butterflies, and slugs.
 These lyrical and concentrated studies reveal the world as more complicated, ugly, and beautiful than we had ever imagined.
 Accompanied by a newly-commissioned soundtrack by Berlin-based musician Jefre Cantu-Ledesma.

 To view this film join us at the Exploratorium!
 Show is ongoing through Sunday, Oct 2, 2011 On August 4, 2011 After Dark Blue delved into the color of cool with explorations of indigo, underwater vision, color photography, and blues performances by Lady Bianca, Bobbie Webb, and Fillmore Slim.
 Tsering Wangmo Dhompa is a poet who collects inspiration from the everyday--walking in the city, looking at people, listening to language--as well as from her imagination and memory.
 In this show we explore her process and product.
 An homage to the color of passion and pageantry, Red featured special presentations, classic exhibits, and fiery performances by San Francisco’s Theatre Flamenco.
 Goerte once described architecture as "frozen music," observing their common foundation in mathematics, geometry, and aesthetics.
 But what is the sound of a skyscraper?
 A warehouse?
 A bridge?
 Here we explore the connections between architecture and music, juxtaposing San Francisco buildings with musical compositions influenced by architecture.
 This experimental segment of Science in the City asks more questions than it answers.
-Butoh masters Hiroko and Koichi Tamano discuss their rich practice of performing, teaching, and living Butoh that has spanned more than 40 years.
-Join us for a preview of Oaxacan artisans that will be visiting the Exploratorium this summer as part of Colorfest!
-In this show we'll explore the EcoCenter at Heron's Head Park, San Francisco's only off-grid building and an inspiring model of sustainable living in an area that has historically been a dumping ground for industrial waste.
-We are guided through the place and its principles of environmental justice by recent college graduate and EcoCenter worker Jasmine Dow.